 (April 1811).
 After the French disater in Rissia, Austrian armies recoccupied Slovenia (August 1813).
 The Austrians fornmally restore their soverignity over Slovenia (May 1814).

 The weakness of the Austrian Empire was exposed by the Austro Prussian War (1866).
 The Austrians concluded that they would need an imperial partner to maintain the empire.
 Thus a dual monarchy with Austria was established, the Ausro-Hungarian Empire.
 While the Hungarians were granted significant political rights within the new emperial structure, the Slovenes and many other national groups were not.
 There was Slovenian representation in the Imperial Diet (Reichsrat) in Vienna.
 I'm not sure just what that amounted to.
 The Slovenes populated all or most of the provinces of Carniola, Gorizia and Gradisca, and parts of the provinces of Istria, Carinthia and Styria.
 I do not have details concerning Austrian policies toward language rights in Slovenia.
-Apparently the Austrians persued a polict of Germanizing the Slovenes by insisting that the schools be taught in German, I have, however, few details at this time.
+Apparently the Austrians persued a polict of Germanizing the Slovenes by insisting that the schools be taught in German, We have, however, few details at this time.
 This was a factor in promoting immigration to America.

 The defeat of the Central Powers in World War I (1914-18) resulted in the break-up of the austro-Hungarian Empire.
 The Kingdom of Serbs, Croats and Slovenes was organized around the pre-World war I Serbian monarchy.
 The country was renamed Yugoslavia or land of the southern Slavs (1929).
 Slovenia was made part of Dravska Banovina.
 Yugoslavia became increasingly difficult to govern, primarily because of escalating conflict between the Serbs and Croats.
 Most of the Slovene population was in Yugoslavia, but there was a Slovenian minority in southern provinces of the new Austrian Republic.